OmarAglan/Auction/roadmap.md

 *Goal: Ensure the project uses the latest .NET 8 framework and all dependencies and tools are up-to-date before development begins.*

+### Task 0.0: Enhance Project README

+-   **File:** `README.md`
+-   **Action:** Update `README.md` to include a brief project description and its main objective.
+This description can be based on the "Objective" already stated in the roadmap: "Modernize and build a fully functional auction web application based on the provided project structure."
+-   **Details:** Ensure the `README.md` provides a welcoming overview for anyone looking at the project.
 ### Task 0.1: Verify and Update Target Framework

 -   **File:** `Auction.csproj`